 Each of these options has its pros and cons, but it's important not to take on more of a financial commitment than you're able to pay back.
 Failing to pay when refinancing against your home can lead to the bank potentially repossessing your home.

 Will I Need Planning Permission for a Kitchen Extension?

 If you are going to be adding a kitchen extension to create your new multi functional space, then you may be covered under Permitted Development (PD) rights and therefore not require planning consent.

-To be covered under Permitted Development rights, a single-storey extension should:
+To be covered under PD rights, a single-storey extension should:

-Then you will require planning permission regardless of whether you are adding an extension or knocking through a wall.
+Then you will require planning permission regardless of whether you are adding an extension or knocking down internal walls.
 If you have any doubts, you should check with your local planning department.

 The role of a Building Control officer is to ensure that the minimum standards set out by the Building Regulations have been met.
 If you are carrying out a kitchen extension, Building Control will need to be notified.